Royal Albert Hall Organ: Harrison and Harrison organ

-The Mander rebuild
+Mander rebuild

 In 2002, the organ was taken out of commission for an extensive rebuild by Mander Organs.
 Some consideration was given to restoring the organ to its original Willis specification, but the subsequent alterations and enlargements had made this impractical and it was felt that it should remain essentially as-is.

 The dryness of the Hall had damaged the soundboards, so these were replaced and new and larger wind trunks provided.
 The roof was removed, and the reed stops in the Great division were restored to their 1924 wind pressures.
 The 1970s split of the Great Organ (allowing two independent Great Organs to be registered and played simultaneously on different manuals) was rationalised, effectively offering separate Willis and Harrison choruses; also a Fourniture IV was added, bringing the total to 147 stops and 9,997 speaking pipes.
 For a few years the organ was once again the largest in the UK, until in 2007 the distinction passed to the organ in Liverpool Anglican Cathedral (10,268 pipes).

 The organ was re-opened at a gala concert on the evening of 26 June 2004 with David Briggs, John Scott and Thomas Trotter playing, with the Royal Philharmonic Orchestra under Richard Hickox.
 The organ featured prominently in the 2004 BBC Proms series.
 The first recordings on the newly rebuilt instrument were by Dame Gillian Weir.

-The instrument has also been used by progressive rock band Muse when playing Megalomania, originally recorded on another Willis organ, at the church of Saint Mary in Bathwick.
+The instrument has been used by progressive rock band Muse when playing Megalomania, originally recorded on another Willis organ, at the church of Saint Mary in Bathwick.
 During a live performance at the Royal Albert Hall on the 12 April 2008, Muse's frontman, Matt Bellamy, had commented that "since we're here, it would be rude not to play this beast".
+Organist Anna Lapwood played the organ during live performances by Bonobo and Aurora and a show by the Ministry of Sound.

+Official organists

+It was not until 2025 that the Royal Albert Hall appointed its first official organist, with Anna Lapwood, who had been an associate artist at the Hall since 2022, taking on the role.